getmental/transcribe_youtube/README.md

 ## Asking a question about the transcript

 Pass a second argument in quotes, and the output will finish by answering your question, using the transcript in the context to GPT4.
-You must have OPENAI_API_KEY in your environment.

 ```
 python3 transcribe.py pdPYJKqfiqc "Briefly summarize the top three key insights from the video"